Understanding Tax & Property

 Over £250,000

-These rates are applied on a graduated basis with the portion of the purchase price within each tier charged at the applicable rate.
+These rates are applied on a graduated basis, and the portion of the purchase price within each tier is charged at the applicable rate.

-There is a 6% (4% prior to 16 December 2022) surcharge on these rates if a company buys a residential property, or if an individual buys a second or subsequent residential property.
+These rates are subject to a 6% (4% before 16 December 2022) surcharge if a company or an individual buys a residential property or a second or subsequent residential property.

 Property in Wales